venkatalakshmijampana19-ui/by-first-repo/README.md

 # by-first-repo
 learning DevOp using git hub
-i've learn how to create or upload a file to github
+I've learn how to create or upload a file in github